Phase 2 – MD Curriculum

 • Develop an understanding for the physician’s role in mandated reporting and safety (including how it varies for patients of different ages) in cases of neglect and abuse (physical, sexual, verbal/psychological)

-• Present the history, exam/objective data, assessment and plan for patients of all ages as is appropriate to the clinical scenario (patient problems and setting-clinic vs inpatient, admission vs follow-up, team vs family-centered rounds)
+• Present the history, exam/objective data, assessment and plan for patients of all ages as is appropriate to the clinical scenario (patient problems and setting-clinic vs. inpatient, admission vs. follow-up, team vs. family-centered rounds)

-• Document the history, physical examination, assessment and plan in a format appropriate to the clinical situation (clinic vs inpatient; admission vs progress; procedure notes), demonstrating best practices within the electronic health record
+• Document the history, physical examination, assessment and plan in a format appropriate to the clinical situation (clinic vs. inpatient; admission vs. progress; procedure notes), demonstrating best practices within the electronic health record

 • Share medical information with patients and/or their caregivers in terms that are readily understandable while avoiding medical jargon

-• Counsel patients and/or their caregivers on plans that are appropriate to the patient’s age/development and their reason for presentation (plans may include appropriate anticipatory guidance, health maintenance, screening & prevention, treatment, supportive care)
+• Counsel patients and/or their caregivers on plans that are appropriate to the patient’s age/development and their reason for presentation (plans may include appropriate anticipatory guidance, health maintenance, screening and prevention, treatment, supportive care)

 • Promote effective communication to minimize disparities and optimize health care outcomes by employing the guiding principles and practical strategies of health literate care